+Article 26c

-Article 26b Reasons and communication
+Reasons and communication

-Any measure taken pursuant to Article 22, Article 26 or Article 26a involving penalties or restrictions on the exercise of the freedom to provide services or the freedom of establishment shall be properly reasoned and communicated to the payment institution concerned.
+Any measure taken pursuant to Article 22, Article 26 or Article 26a involving penalties or restrictions on the exercise of the freedom to provide services or the freedom of establishment shall be properly motivated justified and communicated to the payment institution concerned.

-SECTION 4 WAIVER
+WAIVER

-Article 27 Conditions
+Conditions

-- Notwithstanding Article 13, Member States may waive or allow their competent authorities to waive the application of all or part of the procedure and conditions set out in Sections 1 to 3, with the exception of Articles 21, 23, 24 and 25, forand allow natural or legal persons providing payment services listed to be entered in points 1 to 6 of Annex I the register provided for in Article 13, where: - (a) the average of the preceding 12 months' total amount of payment transactions executed by the person concerned, including any agent for which it assumes full responsibility, does not exceed a limit set by the Member State but that, in any event, amounts to no more than EUR 3-1-million per month.
-That requirement shall be assessed on the projected total amount of payment transactions in its business plan, unless an adjustment to that plan is required by the competent authorities; and - (b) none of the natural persons responsible for the management or operation of the business has been convicted of offences relating to money laundering or terrorist financing or other financial crimes. - 2.
+- 1. Member States may waive or allow their competent authorities to waive the application of all or part of the procedure and conditions set out in Sections 1 to 3, with the exception of Articles 21, 23, 24 and 25, for natural or legal persons providing payment services, [listedin points 1 to 6 of Annex I] where: - the average of the preceding 12 months' total value of payment transactions executed (a) by the person concerned, including any agent for which it assumes full responsibility, does not exceed a limit set by the Member State but that, in any event, amounts to no more than EUR 3 million per month [for services listed in points 1 to 5 of Annex I or EUR 1 million per month for services listed in point 6 of Annex I].
+That requirement shall be assessed on the projected total amount of payment transactions in its business plan, unless an adjustment to that plan is required by the competent authorities and - (b) none of the natural persons responsible for the management or operation of the business has been convicted of offences relating to money laundering or terrorist financing or other financial crimes. - 2.
 Any natural or legal person registered in accordance with paragraph 1 shall be required to have its head office or place of residence in the Member State in which it actually carries on its business. - 3.
-The persons referred to in paragraph 1 of this Article shall be treated as payment institutions, save that Article 10(9) and Article 26 shall not apply to them.
+The persons referred to in paragraph 1 of this Article shall be treated as payment institutions, save that Articles 10(9), Article 26, 26a and 26b shall not apply to them.

 - 4. Member States may also provide that any natural or legal person registered in accordance with paragraph 1 of this Article may engage only in certain activities listed in Article 17. - 5.
 The persons referred to in paragraph 1 of this Article shall notify the competent authorities of any change in their situation which is relevant to the conditions specified in that paragraph.
-Member States shall take the necessary steps to ensure that where the conditions set out in paragraphs 1, 2 orand 4 are no longer fulfilled, the persons concerned shall seek authorisation within 30 calendar days in accordance with the procedure laid down in Article 10. - Paragraphs 1 to 5 of this Article shall not be applied in respect of provisions of Directive 2005/60/EC or national anti-money-laundering provisions and Regulation (EU) 1781/2006.
+Member States shall take the necessary steps to ensure that where the conditions set out in paragraphs 1, 2 or 4 are no longer fulfilled, the persons concerned shall seek authorisation within 30 calendar days in accordance with the procedure laid down in Article 10. - 6.
+Paragraphs 1 to 5 of this Article shall not be applied in respect of provisions of Directive 2005/60/EC or national anti-money-laundering provisions and Regulation (EU) 1781/2006.